LxzzR/lizzSoup/README.md

 # Hi there 👋

 ## About Me
 I'm on a mission to prove that people without a traditional four-year education can excel in the tech industry.
-User experience and accessibility advocates need strong allies in web developers, devs who believe that making things well and according to standards is a high priority because people are at the very center of everything we build.
+I believe that user experience and accessibility advocates need strong allies in web developers, devs who believe that making things well and according to standards is a high priority because people are at the very center of everything we build.

 I'm a frontend web developer with 2 years of experience studying Frontend Web Development, User Interface Fundamentals, and User Experience Theory, and over 2 years of experience working on a management team.
 I'm interested in building products with a strong focus on industry standards, usability, and accessibility.